tsdiokno/abl/content/tl/docs/nt/roma/roma-16.md

 [^14]: Greet Asyncritus, Phlegon, Hermes, Patrobas, Hermas, and the brothers and sisters who are with them.

-[^15] Ikamusta ninyo ako kay Pilologo at Hulya, Nereyo at ang kaniyang kapatid, at Olimpa, at lahat ng mga itinangi na kasama nila.
+[^15] Ikamusta ninyo ako kay Pilologo at Hulya, Nereyo at ang kaniyang kapatid, at si Olimpa, at lahat ng mga itinangi na kasama nila.

 [^15]: Greet Philologus and Julia, Nereus and his sister, and Olympas, and all the saints who are with them.

 [^16] Magbatian kayo nang may natatanging mga yapos.
-Ang lahat ng mga tinawag ay binabati kayo.
+Ang lahat ng mga tinawag ay binabati rin kayo.

 [^16]: Greet one another with a holy kiss.
 All the churches of Christ send you greetings.